SharePoint/sp-dev-docs/docs/schema/applicationresourcefiles-element-solution.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Use this element to deploy binary resources to an Internet Information Services (IIS) Web site used by a SharePoint Foundation Web Application.
+Use this element to deploy binary resources to an Internet Information Services (IIS) website used by a SharePoint Foundation Web Application.
 Files specified by
 [ApplicationResourceFile](applicationresourcefile-element-solution.md)
 child elements are deployed to a virtual directory named <span